odinthenerd/LSM/README.md

 ```

 because we can specify actions and guards inline using lambdas the code becomes much more readable.
 The other main innovation is the addition of a "multi step transition".
-Depending on the design we often see a pattern of action, wit for event, action, wait for another event, where the order of actions and events we are waiting for are pretty fixed and linier.
+Depending on the design we often see a pattern of action, wait for event, action, wait for another event, where the order of actions and events we are waiting for are pretty fixed and linier.
 For example:

 - find database
  - database found